Cracked heat exchangers are a dangerous part of running a heating system in your home.

 Problems arise when there is a crack in the exchanger because many furnaces burn one substance to create more heat and often times there are harmful chemicals released in this process.
-If there is a crack in your heat exchanger, chemicals such as nitrous oxide, carbon dioxide, carbon monoxide, and even just pure carbon, could be flowing through this system and out into your home.
+If there is a crack in your heat exchanger, chemicals such as nitrous oxide, carbon dioxide, carbon monoxide, and even pure carbon, could be flowing into your home.
 These chemicals can cause illness in small doses and even prove fatal in extreme exposure.

 What to Do

-We also highly recommend you check on your carbon monoxide detectors, they can help notify you of any potential gases leaking into your home.
-If you don’t have one, get one immediately as they can help protect your family and are mandatory for all homes in Ontario.
+We also highly recommend you check on your carbon monoxide detectors; they can help notify you of any potential gases leaking into your home.
+If you don’t have one, get one immediately as they can help protect your family.
+Plus, they’re mandatory for all homes in Ontario.